Dust Battery: A Novel Mechanism for Seed Magnetic Field Generation in the Early Universe: Formalism

 Note that this ratio depends solely on the charge density ratio between dust grains and free electrons, and is not explicitly dependent on specific grain properties such as size or composition.
 However, the charging of the grains and their number density may still be influenced by their size.
 In predominantly neutral environments, where $n_d |q_d| \gg n_e |q_e|$ due to the depletion of electrons onto the grains (see \S~\eqref{sec:neutrality}) \citep{umebayashi1980recombination,umebayashi1983densities, umebayashi1990magnetic, nishi1991magnetic}, the fields generated by the dust are many orders of magnitude greater than those from electrons.

 Returning to the battery strength ${\bf E}^{\prime}_{{\rm bat},d}$ in Eq.~\eqref{eqn:ebat.neutral}, the three terms in the denominator dominate in three different limits.
 If free electrons are not strongly depleted onto dust (the lowest densities/higher ionization fractions, though truly well-ionized cases are discussed in \S~\eqref{sec:solutions.ionized}), the $\mu_{e}$ term dominates.\footnote{Caution is needed in this lower-density, higher ionization limit, however, since at relatively low temperatures $T\ll 10^{5}$\,K, the Spitzer collision rate $\omega_{e+}$ can then be larger than the neutral collision rates, and the full Eq.~\eqref{eq:ebatd} is needed.
 But in the limit where $\omega_{e+}$ becomes the largest frequency while neutrals still dominate the total density, ${\bf E}^{\prime}_{{\rm bat},d} \rightarrow -m_{d} \delta {\bf a}_{d,g}/q_{d}$, identical to the case at the lowest ionization fractions when both electrons and ions are depleted onto dust.
 In the fully ionized case, this solution remains valid as long as $\omega_{e+}$ continues to dominate the collision frequencies.} If free electrons are depleted onto dust but the positive charge density remains primarily in ions/gas, the $\mu_{+}$ term dominates (the intermediate regime).
 If the ions are also depleted onto dust (the highest densities/lowest ionization fractions; see \citealt{umebayashi1980recombination, desch2001magnetic, nakano2002mechanism}), the $\mu_{d}$ term dominates.
-In the latter limit, we obtain the extremely simple expression $|{\bf E}^{\prime}_{{\rm bat},d}| \rightarrow m_{d} \delta {\bf a}_{d,g} / q_{d} \sim {\bf F}_{\rm rad} \sigma_{d,r}/ q_{d} c \sim 2 \times 10^{-15} \,{\rm statV\,cm^{-1}} (R_{\rm grain}/{\rm n m})^{2}\,({\bf F}_{\rm rad} / {\rm erg \, cm^{-2} \, s^{-1}})$.
-More generally we can estimate
+In the latter limit, we obtain the extremely simple expression $|{\bf E}^{\prime}_{{\rm bat},d}| \rightarrow m_{d} \delta {\bf a}_{d,g} / q_{d} \sim {\bf F}_{\rm rad} \sigma_{d,r}/ q_{d} c \sim 2 \times 10^{-15} \,{\rm statV\,cm^{-1}} (R_{\rm grain}/{\rm n m})^{2}\,({\bf F}_{\rm rad} / {\rm erg \, cm^{-2} \, s^{-1}})$, where we assume $|q_{d}| \sim |q_e|$ which holds for typical dust grain sizes under conditions of low temperature and/or low ionization fractions.